abdullahalsheeha/Behavioral-Cloning/Path-Planning/README.md

 The planner implemented is able to drive safely at a speed slightly below the 50MPH limit for 4.32 miles without incident.

-### Basic Build Instructions
+## Basic Build Instructions

-* Clone this repo.
+1. Clone this repo.
-* Make a build directory: mkdir build && cd build
+2. Make a build directory: `mkdir build && cd build`
-* Compile: cmake .. && make
+3. Compile: `cmake .. && make`
-* Run it: ./path_planning.
+4. Run it: `./path_planning`.

 ### Reflection